yard

 Some houseplants shrug off neem, others protest with spots or curled leaves.
 Thick, waxy foliage like snake plant leaves usually handles it well when mixed correctly.

 Thin or textured foliage can be more sensitive.
-That includes plants like fern fronds outdoors and indoor types such as calathea varieties, Boston fern, and many flowering plants.
+That includes plants like outdoor fern fronds and indoor types such as calathea varieties, Boston fern, and many flowering plants.

 Always test neem on one or two leaves first.
 Spray, wait 24–48 hours, and only treat the whole plant if there is no burning, spotting, or limp tissue.